rockt/SETH/index.md

 Parts of the [dbSNP database](http://www.ncbi.nlm.nih.gov/projects/SNP/) have to be locally installed for speeding up the normalization process.
 For user convenience, we provide a [dump as embedded Derby database](https://drive.google.com/open?id=0B9uTfq0OyHAsS0hoNDFRR0ZyOUE) (~2GB).
-Please note, that this derby database dump contains onlyhuman results for human databases (UniProt, dbSNP, GNAT, gene2Pubmed).
+Please note, that this derby database dump contains only human data (UniProt, dbSNP, GNAT, gene2Pubmed).
 Otherwise the resulting derby database becomes too large for distribution.
-At the end of this readme we describe the process to build the database.
+At the end of this readme we describe the process to generate the derby database.
-This process can be adapted for other species...
+This process can be adapted for other species.
-Feel free to contact us if you observe any problems, or if you would like to host database dumps for other species or database systems.
+Feel free to contact us if you observe any problems, or if you would like to host database dumps for species other than human.

 ## Command-line Usage
-To use SETH's NEN component from the command line, you need to provid a [XML property file](https://github.com/rockt/SETH/blob/master/resources/seth_properties.xml) that handles the connection to the Derby database.
+To use SETH's NEN component from the command line, you need to provide a [XML property file](https://github.com/rockt/SETH/blob/master/resources/seth_properties.xml) that handles the connection to the Derby database.
 Subsequently, you can provide a tab-seperated [file](https://github.com/rockt/SETH/blob/master/resources/snpExample.txt) (with PubMed ID, mutation mention, start- and end-position)
 SETH should normalize to dbSNP (*i.e.* rs numbers).